-The gas overhead that you can expect to pay for your function call is approximately 146287.
+The gas overhead that you can expect to pay for your function call is approximately 150,000 gas.

 Contract ABI

 Beyond the simplest use cases, the use of address.call to interact with the Alarm service is limiting.
 Beyond the readability issues, it is not possible to get the return values from function calls when using call().